nirfana/SQL-project/README.md

 # SQL-project
-:v: Welcome to mySQL-project repository! <br>
+:v: Welcome to my SQL-project repository! <br>
 Here, I will be storing my data analyst portfolio using the SQL.